gamontal/mongolab-data-api/README.md

 # mongolab-data-api [![Build Status](https://travis-ci.org/gmontalvoriv/mongolab-data-api.svg?branch=master)](https://travis-ci.org/gmontalvoriv/mongolab-data-api) [![npm version](https://badge.fury.io/js/mongolab-data-api.svg)](https://badge.fury.io/js/mongolab-data-api)

-`mongolab-data-api` is a node.js module designed to allow you to access [MongoLab's Data API](http://docs.mongolab.com/data-api/#reference) with minimal overhead.
+`mongolab-data-api` is a node.js module designed to allow you to access [mLab's Data API](http://docs.mlab.com/data-api/#reference) with minimal overhead.

 I designed mongolab-data-api so the only documentation you need, in addition to the Data API specification, is how to install node, how to install the module, and how to make a call.